 A Bachelor’s degree or equivalent from an accredited institution is required for admission to the Master of Arts program in AIS.
 The Bachelor’s degree must be completed before the applicant begins in the AIS program, August for fall admissions.
 All application materials must be received by January 15th for the following fall semester admissions.
 A minimum grade point average of 3.2 is required for admissions.
 AIS accepts a limited number of new M.A. students each year.
 Student selection is very competitive.
 The Admissions Committee will not consider incomplete application files.

-Required test(s): GRE
+Required test(s): Optional

 Minimum TOEFL: 550

 See American Indian Studies website at http://www.ais.arizona.edu/content/financial-aid-resources for more funding opportunities.
 All students are encouraged to seek outside sources of funding such as scholarships, fellowships and/or tribal financial aid.